mamine27/mamine27/README.md

-# Hi there, I'm Mamine 👋
+# Hi there, I'm Mohammedamin 👋

 I'm a self-taught software developer passionate about coding and technology.
 Currently, I'm focusing on full-stack development and working on projects that challenge me to grow and improve.
 I'm always excited to learn new things and build functional and creative applications.